Adya-Prasad/plan-pomodoro-session/README.md

 ```
 library(planPomodoroSession)
 ```
->Please be carefull with your working directory structure, do not change the directory where you install and load the package, it may cause error.
+>🚨 Please be carefull with your working directory structure, do not change the directory where you install and load the package, it may cause error.
 If so kindly load the library again with `library(planPomodoroSession)`

-3. **Step:** Practical Usage
+3. **Step:** Practical Usage❣️
 ```
 plan_pomodoro_session("Problem Solving", 210)